b1-at1-github/hello-world/README.md

 # hello-world
 Hello world Github guide

-Edition the readme file as part of the guide
+Editing the readme file as part of the guide